Austria victim theory: Historical background

 Austrian Germans favored the advent of strong power capable of preventing another civil war and negating the humiliating Treaty of Saint-Germain-en-Laye, rather than the specific unification with the northern neighbor.
 Nearly all Austrians expected that the new regime would quickly restore a standard of living like that before the Great Depression.
 Most of the population also awaited a "solution" of the odious Jewish question.
 Antisemitism, as one of the national strains, flourished in Austria more than in any other German-speaking land: since 1920, parties with openly antisemitic manifestos had been ruling the country.
 Pogroms starting in Vienna and Innsbruck during the Anschluss were organized not by Hitler's agents but by the Austrians themselves.
 According to eyewitness accounts, they exceeded similar acts in Germany in the level of cruelty and the scale of involvement of local townspeople.
-In May 1938, spontaneous violence changed into an organized "Aryanization", the planned confiscation of Jewish assets in favor of the German government and manufacturers.
-For instance, no Jews owned any property in Linz after riots and "Aryanization".
+Following the March 1938 Anschluss with Germany, there was an organized "Aryanization", whereby the Nazis confiscated Jewish assets—whether businesses, homes, or financial holdings alike—in an effort to remove Jews from the economy.
+For instance, no Jews owned any property in Linz after "Aryanization" was implemented.
 The primary goal at that time was not to create a Holocaust in Austria but to force Jews to emigrate from Germany.
 From 1938 to 1941, about 126,000 or 135,000 Jews escaped from Austria, nearly 15,000 of whom perished in German-occupied countries.
 Starting with the Dollfuss-Schuschnigg regime and after that wave of emigration, Austria forever lost its scientific schools of physics, law, economy, Viennese school of psychoanalysis and Werkbund architects.
 However, apart from emigration, there was from 1933 to 1937 an influx of refugees from Germany.